-If you purchased subsidized health insurance on HealthCare.gov (or a state-operated Marketplace), you must file the new Form 8962 (Premium Tax Credit).
 This filing requirement applies whether or not you would otherwise be required to file a return.
 Under the Affordable Care Act, people whose income falls below 400 percent of the poverty level are eligible for federal financial assistance when buying insurance on HealthCare.gov or a state-based exchange.
-When you shopped for your insurance coverage, you provided a good faith estimate of your 2016 income, which was used to price your plan and issue "advanced tax credits."
+When you shopped for your insurance coverage, you provided a good faith estimate of your 2019 income, which was used to price your plan and issue "advanced tax credits."
 The purpose of Form 8962 is to reconcile the tax credits with your actual income.

-In January, you should receive a Form 1095-A in the mail from HealthCare.gov (or your state Marketplace).
+You should receive a Form 1095-A in the mail from HealthCare.gov.
 It will show details of your insurance coverage, such as the effective date, amount of the premium and the advance premium tax credit or subsidy.
 This information will be used to complete your Form 8962.
 Again, using tax preparation software is recommended.

 If your subsidy was too small because you overestimated your income, that amount will be added to your refund - if you're receiving one - or subtracted from your balance due.
 If your subsidy was too large because you underestimated your income, the difference, subject to certain caps, will be subtracted from your refund or added to your balance due.

-To reduce your taxable income, you can contribute to a retirement account.
-IRA contributions for 2016 can be made until April 18, 2017.
-(See page 43.)
+TIP: To reduce your taxable income, you can contribute to a retirement account.
+IRA contributions can be made until April 15, 2020.